 Return Management feature overviewEdit on GitHub

-The Return Management feature allows you to create and manage returns for a sales order.
+The Return Management feature lets you create and manage returns for a sales order.

 Once an order has been shipped, the registered buyer or a Back Office user can initiate a return of the whole order or its individual items.
-See Managing orders for details on how they can do that.
+For details about how to create return, see Creating returns.

 You can also create and manage returns via Glue API.
 For details, see Manging the returns.

 Not all the order items can be returned.
 For an item to be returnable, it should:

 - Fall on the return dates set forth in the Return Policy.